jyablonski/Superbowl-Ad-Analysis/README.md

 Patriotic
 Celebrity

+I Utilized R to work on this project, along with the dplyr, ggplot2, tidytext, and skimR packages.

 ## Exploratory Data Analysis

 I started by looking at how many commercials each of these companies have produced for the Super Bowl in the last 20 years.
 You can see clear trends of the kinds of companies who are most likely to advertise for the biggest event of the year.